ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 	| column
 ```

-There are programs like systemd-networkd-wait-online (SNWO) which has a service wrapper for it so other units aren't started before you're online.
-Ironically, I'm currently using netplan to connect to wifi (I'm most definitely online) and SNWO says it's failed - SYSTEMD_LOG_LEVEL=debug ./systemd-networkd-wait-online doesn't have my wifi card listed.
-There's also systemd-nspawn (on Ubuntu, I had to install systemd-container to get) which will start a service in a namespace (container), systemd-cgtop which is a top like tool for cgroups,
+There are programs like systemd-networkd-wait-online (SNWO) which have a service wrapper so other units aren't started before you're online.
+Ironically, I'm currently using netplan to connect to wifi (I'm most definitely online) and SNWO says it's failed - `SYSTEMD_LOG_LEVEL=debug ./systemd-networkd-wait-online` doesn't list my wifi card.
+There's also a systemd-nspawn command (on Ubuntu, I had to install systemd-container to get) that will start a service in a namespace (container), systemd-cgtop, which is a top like tool for cgroups.

 ## Debugging

-Since most (all?) of the executables in `/lib/systemd` seem to give extra information with a SYSTEMD_LOG_LEVEL=debug and lots of these programs are wrapped in services as we can see here:
+As mentioned in the last section, using `SYSTEMD_LOG_LEVEL=debug` with the commands in `/lib/systemd` provides quite a bit more information about what is happening with systemd commands.
+As shown below, lots of these commands are wrapped in services:

 ```console
 $ find -type f -perm /111 \